 - A fractional CTO in 2026 costs between $2,000 and $25,000 per month, depending on stage, time commitment, and scope.

-- Pre-seed advisory engagements start around $2,000 per month, seed-stage fractional around $5,000 to $15,000, and post-Series A fractional with real operational load up to $25,000.
+- Pre-seed advisory engagements start around $2,000 per month, seed-stage fractional sits between $5,000 and $15,000, and post-Series A fractional with real operational load can reach $25,000.

-- A fractional CTO is almost always the right first move before hiring a $250,000 per year full-time CTO.
+- A fractional CTO is almost always the right first move before hiring a $250,000-per-year full-time CTO.
 It de-risks the hire and shapes the role.

-Why fractional CTOs have standard pricing tiers
+Why fractional CTO work has standard pricing tiers

 The advisor shape, where the CTO joins for four to six hours a week to review architecture, sit in on hiring, and unblock the founder on technical decisions.
 The fractional shape, where the CTO is hands-on for ten to fifteen hours a week, leading one or two real workstreams.
 The embedded shape, where the CTO effectively runs engineering for three to four days a week, typically post-seed.